Bolaji Olamide: Club career

 Olamide played for Osun Babes and Sunshine Queens, where she transitioned from a midfielder to a forward, before joining Remo Stars Ladies in 2025.

-On 15 January 2025, she scored her first goal for Remo Stars Ladies on her league debut, in a 3-1 victory over Confluence Queens.
+On 15 January 2025, she scored her first goal for Remo Stars Ladies on her league debut, in a 3–1 victory over Confluence Queens.
 She scored in the next six games, including braces against Heartland Queens and Abia Angels, bringing her tally to 9 goals in 7 games.

 Olamide was named NWFL Player of the Week on Matchday 5 and won two consecutive Player of the Month awards between January and February 2025.

 On 16 April 2025, she scored an 88th-minute equaliser against Heartland Queens at the Dan Anyiam Stadium in Owerri to register her 10th goal of the campaign, ending a four-game goal drought.
 She finished the regular season with 14 goals in 14 games, the highest tally in the league, as Remo Stars Ladies qualified for the NWFL Super Six.

 On 13 May 2025, Olamide scored the only goal against Naija Ratels as Remo Stars Ladies won their second consecutive game in the Super Six, which sent them top of the table.

-She won the Top Scorer award by then end of the season.
+She won the Top Scorer award by the end of the season.